Integrated Tax Strategy for High-Net-Worth Individuals | Intentional LLC | Fort Mill, SC

 Not around them.

-Tax strategy at the advisory level is not the same as tax preparation.
-We don't prepare returns.
-We work alongside your CPA to make sure the investment and financial planning decisions made throughout the year are ones your CPA can work with effectively.
+We don't prepare tax returns.
+That's your CPA's job, and a good one deserves to stay in that lane.
+What we do is make sure the investment and planning decisions made throughout the year are ones your CPA can work with effectively.

 What coordination looks like

-• Proactive communication with your CPA about investment decisions that affect your tax situation
+• Proactive communication with your CPA about investment decisions before they affect your tax situation

-• Year-end tax planning meetings to identify harvesting and conversion opportunities before December 31
+• Year-end planning conversations to identify harvesting and conversion opportunities before December 31

-• Estimated tax projections throughout the year so there are no surprises in April
+• Estimated tax projections throughout the year so April isn't a surprise

-• Review of prior year returns to identify missed opportunities and plan accordingly
+• Review of prior year returns to identify missed opportunities going forward

 • Coordination on major financial events before they happen, not after

-• Documentation and reporting designed to make your CPA's work easier, not harder
+• Reporting and documentation designed to make your CPA's work easier, not more complicated

 Who this is for